TheOdinProject/curriculum/web_development_101/the_basics/introduction_to_web_development.md

 The web development industry has a long history of successful developers with varying backgrounds, so people tend to care more about what you've actually **built** than how you got there.

-So, you need to build.
-Build and build and build and keep on building as much as you can.
-Build projects to try out new technologies, and build things that you need.
-Once you start to get comfortable with the tools, start hacking on open source projects [(like The Odin project itself)](/contributing).
-The more you practice, the more you will learn about what you can do, and the closer you will get to being hireable.
+Once you start to feel comfortable with the tools, start hacking on open source projects [(like The Odin project itself)](/contributing).
+The more you contribute, the more you will learn about what you can do, and the closer you will get to being hireable.
+These projects will also look great on your resume!

 Read [this comprehensive blog post from Happy Bear Software](https://www.happybearsoftware.com/how-to-get-a-programmer-job) about the journey to getting hired as a brief introduction to what you will face ahead.